ntsd/ntsd.github.io-old/_posts/2020-3-3-install-openwrt-into-banana-pi-r64.md

 #### Install preloader to flash

-back to uboot menu choose "7.
+back to the Uboot menu and choose "7.
 System Load Preloader then write to Flash via TFTP"

 ![7.
 System Load Preloader then write to Flash via TFTP](/img/in-post/2020-1-3-install-openwrt-into-banana-pi-r64/4.png)